scrapyard123/sylect-lang/README.md

 1. Install JDK 17+ and Maven 3.x.
 2. Run `mvn install` to build and install locally project components.
 3. Read `IDE.md` on how to set up your IDE for Forward.
-4. Read `compiler/src/test/resources/forward/Syntax.fw` to familiarize yourself with language syntax.
+4. Read `compiler/src/test/resources/forward/ClassSyntax.fw` to familiarize yourself with language syntax.
 5. Compile an example with `java -jar compiler/target/compiler-0.1.jar HelloWorld.fw` and run `java HelloWorld`.
-6. Read `compiler/src/test/resources/forward/Algorithms.fw` for more advanced examples.
-7. Take a look at `stdlib` which is an example of how you can set up your Forward projects.
+6. Take a look at `stdlib` which is an example of how you can set up your Forward projects.

 ### Maven Plugin
 You can apply Maven Plugin to write your projects in Forward.